josephschmitt/alexa-libby/README.md

 ## Configuring The Skill

-To configure the skill, duplicate `default.env`, rename it `.env`, and fill in the correct values for `CP_URL`, which should point to your Couch Potato server (including the port number if it's not 80), and `CP_API_KEY` which should have your server's API key.
+Open the `config/default.json` file and fill in the right values for your server configuration.
+If you use an `apiKey` (which you should), then you can leave `username` and `password` blank.

-## Testing The Skill Locally
+Otherwise fill those in instead.

-You can use [node-lambda](https://github.com/motdotla/node-lambda) to test this skill locally.
-In the `test_events` directory are several event files you can use for testing, and they should map pretty well to each Intent.
-To test an intent, simply update the `EVENT_FILE` value in your `.env` config file to point to the event to test against.
-Make sure you run `npm install` from the command line to get the the latest npm packages, and then run `npm start`.
+If you don't want to accidentally commit your configuration, then make a duplicate of the `default.json` file and call it `local.json`.
+It will override any configuration from default and is ignored by git.

 ## Creating a Lambda function

 The skill is built to be easily hosted on Amazon's [AWS Lambda service](https://aws.amazon.com/lambda/).
 You'll need to create an Amazon AWS account, and then head over to the [Lambda Dashboard](https://console.aws.amazon.com/lambda/home).
 Once there, click "Create a Lambda function", and provide the following settings:

 1. **Select blueprint**: Click on _Blank Function_.
 2. **Configure triggers**: This one can be easy to miss.
 You should see a dotted out rounded square